workflowproducts/envelope/src/man/man1/envelope.1.md

        `String;` no defaults, required
 `-j` or `--public-api-referer-list=` or `public_api_referer_list=`
        `String;` defaults to `api-referer-list`
        `api_referer_list` controls the Referers allowed to run API calls when logged in. `public_api_referer_list` is the same, but only applies to no-cookie API calls.
 Note: Referer is spelled as such because that is the way it is spelled in RFC 1945.

+`-2` or `--2fa-function=` or `2fa_function=`
+       `String;` no defaults, optional
+`-m` or `--2fa-timeout=` or `2fa_timeout=`
+       `Integer;` defaults to 300 seconds (5 minutes) Setting this parameter gives you an extra layer of login security.
+The value of the parameter should be a function named that takes a single `text` parameter (the user's login name) and returns `text` (the token itself) like so: `CREATE OR REPLACE FUNCTION public.token_2fa(str_user text) RETURNS text`.
+The function should generate a token and then transmit it to the user via some second channel (i.e. an email, SMS, or other IM). `envelope` will direct users to a second screen for them to enter the token and allow them to continue only if they enter the correct token.
+The user will also have an option to send a new token. `2fa_timeout` determines how long a token remains valid.
+If the token function returns an empty string, then the 2fa is skipped.
+Note that 2fa does not apply to No Cookie authentication.

 ## SETTING UP A CONNECTION TO A POSTGRESQL SERVER